rs459/loogr.css/logobj/readme.md

 This framework use : box-sing with border-box.
 (That's mean it don't support IE > 8)

+__You don't have to worry about the large number of grid, only what you use will be in the output, thank's to placeholder in SASS 3.2.x .__

 You have any grid you want in pourcentage width :

 ```scss